List of 40 Famous Forests in India to visit

 Where is Coringa Wildlife Sanctuary Located

 Coringa Wildlife Sanctuary in Andhra Pradesh spans 235.7 square kilometres.
-It’s near Kakinada city of East Godavari district of Andhra Pradesh.
+It’s near Kakinada, the city of East Godavari, and the district of Andhra Pradesh.

 How to reach Coringa Wildlife Sanctuary